openstack/project-team-guide/doc/source/ptl.rst

 #.
 Does the person participate in weekly meetings?

 #.
-Does the person participate at the summit design sessions?
+Does the person participate in the forum discussions?

 #.
 Does the person participate at the mid-cycle / project-team-gathering?